Skeletitor/ha_addon_fenecon2mqtt/fenecon2mqtt/README.md

 This add-on connects to Fenecon Home (FEMS) websocket and subscribes to the configured channels.
 This data is pushed to Hassio integrated mqtt broker.
 All sensors(entities) are added autmatically.

-Thanks goes to '@benniju' who gives the idea of using websocket.
+Thanks goes to @benniju who gives the idea of using websocket.

 ## Requirements